Learning Center

 • Discuss current evidence regarding device performance, complications, and cost-effectiveness across different patient populations and care settings

-Tricia Kleidon, RN, BSc (Nursing), MNSc (Nurse Prac), PhD Cand., is a Nurse Practitioner in Paediatric Vascular Assessment and Management at Queensland Children’s Hospital and Research Fellow at University of Queensland.
-She is part of a dynamic clinical and research team that prides itself on achieving positive outcomes for patients and minimizing vascular access-related complications.
-Ms Kleidon is currently enrolled in a PhD program of research entitled “Techniques and technologies to improve PIVC [peripheral intravenous catheter] first time insertion success and reduce complications and failure.”
+Tricia Kleidon, Phd, MNSc (Nurse Practitioner), BSc (Nursing), is a Nurse Practitioner in Paediatric Vascular Assessment and Management at Queensland Children’s Hospital and a Research Fellow at The University of Queensland.
+She works within a dynamic clinical and research team dedicated to improving patient outcomes and reducing vascular access-related complications.
+Dr Kleidon recently completed her PhD, which focused on techniques and technologies to improve first-time peripheral intravenous catheter (PIVC) insertion success, and reduce complications.
+She is passionate about the intersection of research and clinical practice and is always up for sharing ideas—preferably over a spritz or 2.

-DJ Shannon, MPH, CIC, VA-BC, AL-CIP, FAPIC
+$i++ ?>DJ Shannon, MPH, CIC, VA-BC, AL-CIP, FAPIC

 DJ Shannon, MPH, CIC, VA-BC, AL-CIP, FAPIC, has been involved in infection prevention and infectious diseases for over a decade, with experience spanning research, state public health, academics, and acute care hospitals.
 With a background in human biology and epidemiology, his focus is on the intersection of antimicrobial resistance, device-associated infections, and infection prevention.
 Mr Shannon is the 2025 Immediate Past President of Association for Professionals in Infection Control and Epidemiology (APIC) Indiana.
 He was a clinical reviewer for the 2021 INS Infusion Therapy Standards of Practice and a co-author of the Association for Vascular Access (AVA) Standards of Care for Peripheral Intravenous Catheters.
 Most recently, he served as the lead author for the APIC Implementation Guide for Preventing Catheter-Associated Bloodstream Infections (CABSIs) in Adults.